hbctraining/variant_analysis/schedule/README.md

   5. [Alignment File Quality Control](../lessons/alignment_QC.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
-         Once we have our alignment files processed, we want to evaluate them to ensure that the data is of high-quality before proceeding into variant calling.
+         <br>Once we have our alignment files processed, we want to evaluate them to ensure that the data is of high-quality before proceeding into variant calling.
 We also need to merge our read quality QC from <code>FastQC</code> into a report with these alignment QC metrics using <code>MultiQC</code>.
          <br><br>This lesson will cover:<br>
              <ul><li>Verify alignment rates using <code>Picard</code></li>
              <li>Merge <code>Picard</code> QC metrics with <code>FastQC</code> metrics using <code>MultiQC</code></li></ul>